ietf-wg-cellar/flac-specification/flac.md

 The next 4 bits (the first 4 bits of the fourth byte of each frame), referred to as the channels bits, contain both the number of channels of the audio as well as any stereo decorrelation used according to the following table.

-If a channel layout different than the ones listed in the following table is used, this can be signaled with a WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK tag in a Vorbis comment metadata block, see [section channel mask](#channel-mask) for details.
+If a channel layout different than the ones listed in the following table is used, this can be signaled with a WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK tag in a Vorbis comment metadata block, see (#channel-mask) for details.
 Note that even when such a different channel layout is specified with a WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK and the channel ordering in the following table is overridden, the channels bits still contain the actual number of channels coded in the frame.
-For details on the way left/side, right/side, and mid/side stereo are coded, see [section interchannel decorrelation](#interchannel-decorrelation).
+For details on the way left/side, right/side, and mid/side stereo are coded, see (#interchannel-decorrelation).

 Value           | Channels
 :---------------|:-----------